The best new albums out June 27

 As for the records we really loved this week, Wonway Posibul from NPR station KALW in the Bay Area joined NPR Music's own Stephen Thompson to talk about just that.
 They listened to dozens of new releases before selecting five to discuss — because a little backstory goes a long way.

-Listen to the show beginning at 3 a.m.
-ET and scroll down to see our long list of albums out June 27.
+Listen to the show below and scroll down to see our long list of albums out June 27.

 The Starting Five